TimLikesTacos/FSE_FromToPlanner/README.md

 ## Intro
-This is a basic flight planner when travelling from Point A to Point B in FSEconomy and your favority flight simulator.  **This project was solely to practise Python, SQLAlchemy ORM database modeling, and a simple greedy algorithm** for finding the assignments to pick up along the way.
+This is a basic flight planner when travelling from Point A to Point B in FSEconomy and your favorite flight simulator.  **This project was solely to practise Python, SQLAlchemy ORM database modeling, and a simple greedy algorithm** for finding the assignments to pick up along the way.
 For this situation, it is inefficient to use a database to store things such as assignments, but again, this was just practice.